-- York Region Official Plan: Outlines policies to guide growth, economic, environmental and community planning decisions; - Transportation Master Plan: Is the blueprint for addressing the Region's transportation and mobility needs to address current demands and accommodate future growth; and

-• Water and Wastewater Master Plan: Is the blueprint for addressing the Region's water and wastewater system needs to address current demands and accommodate future growth.
+- York Region Official Plan: Outlines policies to guide growth, economic, environmental and community planning decisions; - Transportation Master Plan: Is the blueprint for addressing the Region's transportation and mobility needs to address current demands and accommodate future growth; and - Water and Wastewater Master Plan: Is the blueprint for addressing the Region's water and wastewater system needs to address current demands and accommodate future growth.
+All water and wastewater projects are subject to the relevant objectives and policies of the York Region Official Plan.